 Though much I want that most would have,

 The mind as a source of consolation and happiness.
 Now there’s a theme.

 Forbidden Line is published by the Norwich-based indie Galley Beggar Press.
 My Mind To Me A Kingdom Is will be published by Galley Beggar Press in 2022.

 David Collard writes for print and online publications including the Times Literary Supplement, Literary Review, 3:AM Magazine, gorse, Exacting Clam, White Review and others.
-About a Girl: a Reader’s Guide to Eimear McBride’s A Girl Is a Half-formed Thing was published by CB editions and he contributed to the recent anthologies We’ll Never Have Paris and Love Bites.
+He is the author of Multiple Joyce: 100 Short Essays About James Joyce's Cultural Legacy (Sagging Meniscus, 2022) and About a Girl: a Reader’s Guide to Eimear McBride’s A Girl Is a Half-formed Thing (CB Editions, 2016) and he contributed to the recent anthologies We’ll Never Have Paris (Repeater, 2019) and Love Bites (Dostoyevsky Wannabe, 2019).